William Wilde: Marriage and children

-Wilde married the poet Jane Francesca Agnes Elgee on 12 November 1851, who wrote and published under the name of Speranza.
+On 12 November 1851, Wilde married the poet Jane Francesca Agnes Elgee, who wrote and published under the name of Speranza.
 The couple had two sons: William (Willie) and Oscar, and a daughter, Isola Francesca, who died in childhood.

 In addition to his children with his wife, Sir William Wilde was the father of three children born out of wedlock before his marriage: Henry Wilson, born in 1838, and Emily and Mary Wilde, born in 1847 and 1849, respectively, of different parentage to Henry.
 Sir William acknowledged paternity of his illegitimate children and provided for their education, but they were reared by his relatives rather than with his wife and legitimate children.
 Emily and Mary both died in 1871 following a Halloween party at which their dresses accidentally caught fire.

 From 1855 to his death in 1876, William Wilde lived at No. 1 Merrion Square, now the headquarters of American College Dublin.
 The building is named Oscar Wilde House after William Wilde's son, who also lived at the address from 1855 until 1878.

 Later life

-Wilde's reputation suffered when Mary Travers, a long-term patient of his and the daughter of a colleague, claimed that he had seduced her two years earlier.
+Wilde's reputation suffered when Mary Travers, a long-term patient of his and the daughter of a colleague, claimed that he had raped her two years earlier.
 She wrote a pamphlet crudely parodying Wilde and Lady Wilde as Dr and Mrs Quilp, and portraying Dr Quilp as the rapist of a female patient anaesthetised under chloroform.
 She distributed the pamphlets outside the building where Wilde was about to give a public lecture.
 Lady Wilde complained to Mary's father, Robert Travers, which resulted in Mary bringing a libel case against her.
 Mary Travers won her case but was awarded a mere farthing in damages by the jury.
 Legal costs of £2,000 were awarded against Lady Wilde.
 The case was the talk of all Dublin, and Wilde's refusal to enter the witness box during the trial was widely held against him as ungentlemanly behaviour.

 From this time onwards, Wilde began to withdraw from Dublin to the west of Ireland, where he had started in 1864 to build what became Moytura, his house overlooking Lough Corrib in Connemara, County Galway.
 He died aged 61 in 1876, and is buried in Mount Jerome Cemetery in Dublin.